thehivegroup-ai/developer-agent/memory-bank/planning/DEVELOPMENT_ROADMAP.md

 This roadmap outlines the development plan for completing the Developer Agent system from its current state (Phase 7 complete with basic AI integration) to a fully production-ready, AI-powered multi-agent system with advanced features.

+**MAJOR UPDATE (November 5, 2025):** Phase 7.5 inserted to convert from Orchestrator to True Agent-to-Agent (A2A) Architecture.
+Existing Phase 8-10 shifted to Phase 9-11.

 ## Current Status (November 5, 2025)

 ✅ **Phase 7 Complete (100%)**